learn-co-curriculum/react-hooks-react-app-example/README.md

 `React.createElement(tagName, props, children)` (more on that later!). `react` and `moment` are being _imported_ from the `node_modules` folder.

+> Version 17 of React, released October 2020, introduced a new JSX transformation.
+> So instead of `React.createElement()`, the JSX is transpiled into `_jsx()`.
+You can
+> read more about the change [here][jsx].
+It won't affect how you write your code, but
+> it's good to know how React changes over time!
+You can find out which version of
+> React a project is using by looking at the `package.json` file.

 The imports for `ExampleComponent` and `TestComponent` are slightly different.
 In this case, `App.js` is importing files in the same directory, like `./ExampleComponent`, which allows it to use `<ExampleComponent />` in the